-- S1 and S2 are similarly obsequious: both are rule-followers; neither wants to make waves; both feel that it's right to love their countries; both are patriotic; neither is in any sense a moral hero; both more or less try to get along and not to draw attention to themselves. - S1, born in 1935, lives and works in Detroit in 1965, making cars and earning a respectable middle-class salary; S2, born in Dresden in 1921, first works in a factory making kitchen stoves, but is then given a choice to be drafted into the Nazi army or to continue working in the same factory for the war effort.
-Choosing the latter option, S2 now works in the same, retrofitted factory making parts for trains used to deliver Jews, communists, and homosexuals to a concentration camp.
+- S1 and S2 are similarly obsequious: both are rule-followers; neither wants to make waves; both feel that it's right to love their countries; both are patriotic; neither is in any sense a moral hero; both more or less try to get along and not to draw attention to themselves. - S1 lives and works in Detroit in1965, making cars and earning a modest middle-class salary; S2, born in Dresden in 1921, first works in a factory making kitchen stoves, but is then drafted into the Nazi army.
+Following orders, S2 operates a train delivering Jews, communists, and homosexuals to a concentration camp.